Skip to main content

 What if I live in a rural Colorado county?

-Use the HCPF county grantee list, HRSA health center finder, and 2-1-1 Colorado.
-Some counties have no grantee office inside the county, so ask about nearby county options and transportation.
+Use the HCPF county grantee list, HRSA health center finder, 2-1-1 Colorado, and your Area Agency on Aging.
+Ask about nearby county options, transportation, and waitlists.

 About this guide